 Here are our top 10 best winter hiking boot recommendations:

-Salomon’s Toundra Pro CS WP was the first winter hiking boot to incorporate ultralight Aerogel insulation developed by NASA for spaceflight.
+Salomon’s Toundra Pro was the first winter hiking boot to incorporate ultralight Aerogel insulation developed by NASA for spaceflight.
 Rated to -40F, these popular winter hiking boots have a large comfortable toe box. a reinforced toe kick for added protection, and a heel cap that is compatible with microspike and snowshoe bindings.
 An arch in the midsole provides gaiter compatibility, while a fleece-lined tongue and upper boot provide a cushy, comfortable fit.
 The Salomon Toundras run true to size.
-A women’s Toundra Pro CS WP is also available.
+A women’s Toundra Pro is also available.
 Read our Salomon Toundra Review.
 I wore a pair of these for a few years and think they’re great cold-weather hiking boots.
 I have friends who rave about them.